 Suicide is an ever increasing problem within first responder groups.
-If you are considering suicide, please seek help immediately.
-You can do this by calling 911, by calling our peer support number 217-316-4335, or by calling the Upper Room Crisis Hotline at 888-808-8724.
+If you are considering suicide or just need to talk, please seek call or text the Upper Room.
 The Upper Room Crisis Hotline is staffed 24/7 and is anonymous.

 We can all help prevent suicide.
 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.

 5 ILCS 840/1 is entitled the First Responders Suicide Prevention Act and was enacted in August 2019.
 The full text is linked below.

 Firefighters can make use of the IAFF Center of Excellence 855-972-5115 for help with substance abuse, PTSD, and other recurring behavioral health issues.

 The City of Joliet employee assistance program is through Lifeworks.
 If you are uncomfortable calling the above resources, call Lifeworks at 888-267-8126.

 If you are hesitant to speak with local firefighters, please make use of the Illinois Peer Support Network.
 They provide and excellent service.
 Call 855-90-SUPPORT.

 This group is for first responders in my life who continue to make a difference in my life and the lives of others ministering acts of love and compassion to those in need.
 Let us keep each other in prayer and confidence as we serve God and his people!
 Amen.
 St. Florian, pray for us!

 Since 2005, the non-profit Firefighter Cancer Support Network (FCSN) has provided assistance and one-on-one mentoring to thousands of cancer-stricken firefighters and their families.